puffyCid/artemis-api/artemis-docs/docs/Artifacts/Application Artifacts/chromium.md

 - Preferences
 - Detect Incidental Party State (DIPS)

-You have to use the artemis [api](../../API/overview.md) in order to collect:
+You have to use the artemis [api](../../API/overview.md) in order to collect chromium data

-- Cookies
-- Autofill
-- Bookmarks
-- Login Data
-- Extensions
-- Preferences
-- Detect Incidental Party State (DIPS)

 Other parsers: